B.A., Belmont University

 M.A., Ph.D., University of Virginia

+Previously, she was an assistant professor at Harvard Business School in the Business, Government, and International Economy Unit, where she taught in the required curriculum.
 Before joining the HBS faculty, she held the Harvard-Newcomen Fellowship in Business History at HBS.
 She also held a post-doc at Brown University's Political Theory Project, where she taught in the political science and history departments.
 She received her Ph.D. in History from the University of Virginia.

 Phillips-Sawyer's book American Fair Trade: Proprietary Capitalism, Corporatism, and the 'New Competition,' 1890-1940 (Cambridge University Press, 2018) analyzes how independent proprietors lobbied and litigated to reform antitrust law, particularly regarding vertical restraints and trade association rule-making practices.
 Her work has been published in the University of Chicago Law Review, Law & History Review, Business History Review, the Journal of the Gilded Age and Progressive Era, and the Oxford Research Encyclopedia on American History, as well as other venues.
 She co-edited a special issue of the Business History Review with Professor Herbert Hovenkamp, which brought together scholars of regulation to present new perspectives in antitrust law, public utilities regulation and political history.